 BlueStore is the recommended storage backend for Ceph.
-BlueStore requires dedicated block devices (disks) that are fully managed by ceph-volume (ceph-disk in Bright Cluster Manager prior to version 8.2).
+BlueStore requires dedicated block devices (disks) that are fully managed by ceph-disk.
 The legacy FileStore backend, on the other hand, stores the data directly on a regular file system.

 If using FileStore, then recommended file system is XFS, due to its stability, ability to handle extreme storage sizes, and its intrinsic ability to deal with the significant sizes of the extended attributes required by Ceph.